 Stefan Vogenauer is the Director of the Max Planck Institute for European Legal History.
 He works mostly in the areas of European legal history, comparative law and transnational private law.
 He has a particular interest in legal transfers in the common law world, the history of EU law and the comparative history of legal method.

-Tanja Börzel (Freie Universität Berlin), Jayne Svenungsson (Lund University), Massimo Fichera (University of Helsinki), Silke Trommer (University of Manchester), Tove Malloy (European Centre for Minority Issues), Sarah Green (University of Helsinki), Susanna Lindroos-Hovinheimo (University of Helsinki).
+EuroStorie has an academic advisory board whose memebers are Tanja Börzel (Freie Universität Berlin), Jayne Svenungsson (Lund University), Massimo Fichera (University of Helsinki), Silke Trommer (University of Manchester), Tove Malloy (Europa-Universität Flensburg), Sarah Green (University of Helsinki), and Susanna Lindroos-Hovinheimo (University of Helsinki).